 Two Harbors, MN

 Head to the Lighthouse Visitor Center to pay and get the latest tour information.
 Each ticket includes access to the exhibit gallery, a 13-minute movie about the fascinating history of the construction of Split Rock Lighthouse, and access to the trails around the light station.
 There is often park staff near the lighthouse sharing the history and information.
 The lighthouse and historic building interiors are closed in the winter so check before you go.
-If you are already a MN History Center member the grounds pass is free.
-A top things to do on the north shore list would not be complete without this stop.
+If you are already an MN History Center member the grounds pass is free.
+This is a top thing to do on the north shore.

 There are year-round hike-in campsites along Lake Superior at Split Rock State Park with views of the historic lighthouse.
+This is one of the best campsites on the North Shore.
 It’s quite popular, but if you can find one available what a unique camping experience.
 Try to score sites C1, 18 or 19 for the best views of the lighthouse and coastline.
 The Dyrt ranked this the #5 best campsite in the US, based on customer reviews from 45,000 campsites.
 Impressive!